-The CC effect on soil water content at grain sorghum planting was determined gravimetrically in 30 cm increments up to 150 cm depth.
-Two soil cores were taken from each plot using a hydraulic probe (Giddings Machine Company) in June 2021 and 2023 before sorghum planting.
+The CC effect on soil water content at grain sorghum planting was determined gravimetrically in 30-cm increments up to 150-cm depth.
+Two soil cores were taken from each plot using a hydraulic probe (Giddings Machine Company, Windsor, CO, USA) in June

+2021 and 2023 before sorghum planting.
 During 2022, the soil samples were not collected.
-Soil sample portions from each 30-cm depth were weighed fresh and then dried at 105 C for 4 days to calculate bulk density by dividing the mass of oven-dry soil to the volume of the core.
-Gravimetric water content was calculated using equation 4.
+Soil sample portions from each 30-cm depth were weighed fresh and then dried at 105 C for 4 d to calculate bulk density by dividing the mass of oven-dried soil by the volume of the core.
+Gravimetric water content was calculated using Equation 4.

-Gravimetric water content =

-$$\left[\frac{\text{Wet soil weight} - \text{Dry soil weight}}{\text{Dry soil weight}}\right]$$
+$$Gravimetric water content = \left[\frac{\text{Wet soil weight} - dry soil weight}}{\text{Dry soil weight}} \right]$$

-Eqn.
-4

-Data from both soil cores were averaged to obtain a single soil water measurement that was converted to volumetric water content by multiplying with measured bulk density at each sampling depth.
-Data for volumetric water content were averaged for both CC treatments as both treatments were the same before termination.
-Grain sorghum yield was recorded by harvesting each whole plot using a Massey Ferguson 8XP small plot combine harvester (Massey Ferguson, Duluth, GA, USA) and was adjusted to 13.5% moisture content.
+Data from both soil cores were averaged to obtain a single soil water measurement that was converted to volumetric water content by multiplying it with measured bulk density at each sampling depth.
+Data for volumetric water content were averaged for both CC treatments, as both treatments were the same before termination.
+Grain sorghum yield was recorded by harvesting each whole plot using a Massey Ferguson 8XP small-plot combine harvester (Massey Ferguson, Duluth, GA, USA) and was adjusted to 13.5% moisture content.

-Economic analysis
+Economic Analyses

 Gross returns were calculated by multiplying the grain sorghum yield and the price of sorghum grain.
 Net returns were calculated as gross returns minus total variable costs for each treatment for each year.
-Fixed costs were ignored in this analysis as they were assumed to be consistent across treatments.
+Fixed costs were ignored in this analysis, as they were assumed to be consistent across treatments.
 Four-year average custom rate values published by Kansas State University Land Use Survey Program and the Kansas Department of Agriculture (AgManager 2022) were used for current field operations and input costs.
 Total variable cost was calculated by adding all the expenses for planting (CC and sorghum), inputs (fertilizer, herbicides, etc., and their application costs), and harvesting.
-Grain sorghum price for each experimental year was taken from the USDA Economic Research Services market reports (USDA ERS 2023).
-Prices for grain sorghum were calculated on a per kg basis and ranged from \$0.20 to \$0.24.
+Grain sorghum price for each experimental year was taken from the U.S. Department of Agriculture-Economic Research Service market reports (USDA-ERS 2023).
+Prices for grain sorghum were calculated on a per kilogram basis and ranged from US\$0.20 to US \$0.24.
 All costs and revenue were calculated in U.S. dollars per hectare.